rybak/atlassian-tweaks/README.md

 The copied reference supports plain text and rich text editors, with clickable links to the commit, Jira issues, and Bitbucket pull requests.

 This script supports both Bitbucket Server and Bitbucket Cloud.
+See repository [rybak/copy-commit-reference-userscript][CopyCommitReferenceGitHubRepo] for userscripts for other Git hostings.

 [![Screenshot of "Bitbucket: copy commit reference" in action](images/bitbucket-copy-commit-reference.png)][gfork_bitbucket_copy_commit_reference]